zzzDavid/pytorch2caffe/README.md

 - [x]  Added None blob checking

-- [x] Fixed input layer issues: Vitis requires input blob is named `data`, and it must be a input layer, not input field.
+- [x] Fixed input layer issues: Vitis requires input blob is named `data`, and it must be an input layer, not input field.

 - [x] Add input data source and loss layer